The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 A. Tax Exemptions

-Income from economic activities related to the statutory purposes of an NGO is subject to a reduced tax.
-All related income is exempt from income tax up to CZK 300,000 (approximately $12,750).
-Revenues (i.e., incomes minus related expenditures) at the end of fiscal year over this amount are reduced before taxation by 30% or CZK1 million (approximately $42,500), whichever is less, if the proceeds are used for public benefit purposes.
-However, since NGOs are required to allocate earnings and expenses for each individual activity separately, they may face a greater income tax liability (despite the 30% tax base reduction) than for-profit entities, which are able to offset earnings from one event with losses from another.
+Income from profit-yielding economic activities that is related to the statutory purposes of an NPO is subject to a reduced tax.
+All related income is fully exempt from income tax up to CZK 300,000 (approximately USD $15,800).
+Total revenues (i.e., income minus related expenses) at the end of fiscal year that exceed this amount are reduced before taxation by 30% or CZK 1,000,000 (approximately USD $52,600) or whichever is less, provided that the proceeds are used for statutory public benefit activities within three years of accrual and other conditions are met.
+[8]

 B. Deductibility of Charitable Contributions

 The deductibility of a donation under Czech law is a function of the activity rather than the form of the recipient organization.
-In order to be deductible, a donation must be made for “science and learning, research and development, culture, schools, police, fire squads, support and protection of young people, protection of animals and their health, social and health care, ecology, humanitarian and charity purposes, religious purposes for registered churches and religious communities and sports.”
-In addition, deductible donations also can be made to individuals residing in the Czech Republic to support schools, health care establishments, and care for abandoned animals or endangered species (Article 20(8), Income Tax Law) as well as to handicapped individuals and children who are residents of the Czech Republic.
-In addition, a donor may receive a deduction for a donation to any legal entity that properly applied for and carried out a public collection under the Public Collections Law as discussed in Section III(B).
+In order to be deductible, a donation must be made for “financing science and learning, research and development, culture, schools, police, fire squads, the support and protection of young people, the protection of animals and their health, social and health care, ecology, humanitarian and charity purposes, religious purposes for registered churches and religious communities, sports and the support of political parties in their activities.”
+Deductible donations can also be made to individuals residing in the Czech Republic and other EU members states, Norway and Iceland to support schools, health care establishments, the care of abandoned animals or endangered species (Article 15(1), Income Tax Law) and handicapped individuals and children dependent on the assistance of other persons who are residents of the Czech Republic.
+Donations to persons suffering from natural disasters are treated similarly.
+In addition, a donor may receive a deduction for a donation to any legal entity with a seat in the European Economic Area and a branch registered in the Czech Republic that properly applied for and carried out a public collection under the Public Collections Law as discussed in Section III(B).
+Violations of the rules of public collections are punishable by fines up to CZK 500,000 (Articles 25 to 25b of the Public Collections Law).

-Individuals may deduct donations to qualifying NGOs up to 10% of the person’s taxable income.
-However, to qualify for the deduction, the individual must donate at least 2% of his/her taxable income or CZK 1,000, up to a maximum of 10% of the tax base.
-For legal entities, the cap is 5% of taxable income is deductible, and every donation must be at least CZK 2,000.
+Individuals may deduct donations to qualifying NPOs up to 10% of the person’s taxable income.
+However, to qualify for the deduction, the individual must donate at least 2% of his or her taxable income or CZK 1,000.
+For legal entities, up to 5% of taxable income is deductible from the tax base.
+Another 5% of the tax base is deductible for donations to public health care establishments.
+NPOs exempt from donation tax may not make use of this tax deduction (Article 20(8), Law on Income Tax).

 C. Value Added Tax